 Education and Schools in Bahrain

-Bahrain championed the Gulf's first public education system in 1919, and even went so far as to allow its female population equal access.
+Bahrain championed the Gulf's first public education system in 1919, and even allowed its female population equal access.
 Government devotes a large annual expenditure to this sector, and the Kingdom boasts one of the highest literacy rates in the region.

 Public schools in Bahrain